 VIBURNUM continued

 (V. x carlcephalum 'Cayuga' x V. utile) A small dense semi-evergreen with small dark glossy green leaves.
-Delightful flowers pink in bud opening white, followed by red fruits, turning black.
+The delightful flowers are pink in bud opening white, followed by red fruits which turn black.

 VIBURNUM chingii